 North Turkeyfoot Industrial Park.
 The City acquired a 33-acre parcel in the Coventry-Akron Joint Economic Development District to be developed as an industrial park.
-The Gardner Pie Company, which produces pies for in-store bakery sales, constructed a 46,000 squarefoot production facility on a six-acre site.
+The Gardner Pie Company, which produces pies for in-store bakery sales, constructed a 46,000 square-foot production facility on a six-acre site.
 Gardner invested approximately \$5 million, and 75 employees work at the site.
 The International Brotherhood of Electrical Workers (IBEW) Local #306 invested \$2.7 million to construct a 25,000 square-foot electrician-training facility and union office on 6.7 acres in the park.
 SJI Industries completed construction of a 17,000 square-foot field repair facility in 2005, at an estimated cost of \$2 million.
 The company has 129 employees at this location.
 The City sold a 6.2-acre site for the construction of a 35,000 square-foot facility to Hickory Harvest, a company that specializes in the roasting of nuts and production of packaged trail mixes, dried fruits, and snack mixes.
 The company will consolidate the current Hickory Harvest facility located in the Coventry JEDD with its Canton-based IM Good operation.
-The company has completed construction of the building, and it is fully occupied.
-Hickory Harvest will retain or create 30 jobs.
 The City acquired a 19-acre parcel of land adjacent to North Turkeyfoot Industrial Park for industrial and commercial development.
 The land will create expansion areas for Gardner Pie Company and SJI Industries, with approximately 10 acres remaining for other development.

 University Technology Park.
-In 1995, the City acquired 26.5 acres of former Conrail railroad right-of-way, located west of Broadway Street and just south of the Akron Beacon Journal newspaper-publishing facilities in the south portion of downtown Akron.
+In 1995, the City acquired 26.5 acres of former Conrail railroad rightof-way, located west of Broadway Street and just south of the Akron Beacon Journal newspaper-publishing facilities in the south portion of downtown Akron.
 Approximately 15 acres of this site will be used for private industrial development.
 The Akron Beacon Journal expanded into a new 24,400 square-foot central-distribution warehouse facility on the northernmost parcel of this park.
 The Akron METRO Regional Transit Authority completed construction of a \$16.3 million central transfer station on an 8.3-acre site in the University Technology Park in December 2008 and began operating the facility in January 2009.
 The Center received GOLD LEED certification in April 2010 based upon the green standard for sustainability in building construction.
-Since opening, the Center has served approximately 4,000 people coming to the Center each work day as 60% of all METRO bus-to-bus transfers occur downtown.
+Since opening, the Center has served approximately 4,000 people coming to the Center each work day as 60% of all METRO busto-bus transfers occur downtown.
 This includes METRO and Greyhound passengers, and visitors to the center.
 In the Transit Center's first year of operation, the rooftop solar panels provided nearly 20% of the electric energy on site and 134 energy credits were sold to Duke Energy in southwestern Ohio.